 The stunning mountain Sümela Monastery lies 48km inland from Trabzon but is well worth the trip.

-The monastery’s unforgettable setting, clinging to the sheer rock face above the heavily wooded slopes and mountain mists, makes it look more Tibetan that Turkish.
+The monastery’s unforgettable setting, clinging to the sheer rock face above the heavily wooded slopes and mountain mists, makes it look more Tibetan than Turkish.

 Sümela Monastery is undoubtedly the region’s biggest tourist attraction.
 Both the interior and the exterior of the monastery are covered with beautiful frescoes – depicting everything from the Virgin Mary to the Last Judgement.
 The earliest examples date back to the ninth century, but most are from the 19th century.